 This course is required of persons expecting to teach science in elementary schools.
 Emphasis is placed on materials and methods in teaching science.
-Prerequisite: All required 300-level science courses and passing of Praxis I or having received a waiver for Praxis I.
+Prerequisites: Completion of all required 300-level science courses, Passing or waiver of Praxis I, Passing of content knowledge and specialty examinations.